In this article

 How can I ensure my procedure is fair?

-Most employers are well aware of the risks of fighting in the Employment Tribunal.
-The biggest risk is, of course, to receive a claim of unfair dismissal.
+Most employers are well aware of the risks of battling in the Employment Tribunal.
+The biggest risk is to receive a claim of unfair dismissal or workplace discrimination.

-Decades of case law show that a procedure typically constitutes as ‘fair’ when the employer has taken the following steps:
+Decades of case law show that a procedure typically constitutes as ‘fair’ when the employer takes the following steps:

 1. Ascertain the up-to-date medical position